| Your day to day

 must upgrade or your computer won't be yours anymore - it will be

 controlled by evil people who do not have your best interest in mind.
+This makes software vendors very happy.
+They will make money as you

 buy new versions of software that works perfectly fine right now - your